moonycoin/moony/docs/tokenomics/proof-of-liquidity.md

 Moony uses a distribution mechanism called Proof of Liquidity (PoL), implemented entirely through its immutable on-chain reserve contract.
 Under this model, new tokens enter circulation exclusively in exchange for verifiable on‑chain capital, ensuring issuance is transparent, market‑driven, and free from discretionary control.

-The PoL model guarantees that all circulating supply emerges from public, on-chain activity.
 Each Moony token is issued in exchange for USDC, a widely used, dollar-pegged stablecoin issued by Circle Internet Group, Inc. This pairing provides familiar dollar‑based valuation and lowers the entry barrier for new participants.
-Every issuance and redemption is executed by immutable onchain logic, ensuring transparency, market‑driven pricing, and freedom from discretionary control.

-The Moony reserve contract holds all user USDC deposits as onchain liquidity, enabling redemptions and anchoring supply in verifiable value.
+The Moony reserve contract holds all USDC deposits as onchain liquidity, enabling redemptions and anchoring supply in verifiable value.
 Token pricing is determined by a bonding curve, a deterministic function that increases cost as more tokens are minted, ensuring that issuance is transparent, demand-driven, and algorithmically defined.

 ### Key Properties: